Exam submissions and home exams

 Information about exam submissions like home exams, essays or portfolio exams, and information about the digital exam system WISEflow.

 NB!
-The information on this page is only valid for exam submissions, not for course requirement submissions.
-Consult the course catalogue (and search for your course) if you are unsure of whether a submission is an exam or a course requirement.
+The information on this page is valid for exam submissions.
+Course requirements are usually not submitted in WISEflow.
+Consult the course catalogue if you are unsure of whether a submission is an exam or a course requirement.

 - The exam dates and the submission deadlines are available on the front page of StudentWeb under «Upcoming events» as well as in the course catalogue.

-- Submission for essays and portfolio exams will open no later than three days before the deadline, at which the course will become visible in WISEflow.
-An e-mail will be sent when this happens.
+- The submission room for essays and portfolio exams will be visible in the exam system WISEflow no later than three days before the deadline.
+An e-mail will be sent onceit is possible to submit.

-You can log on to WISEflow at any time and submit a demo exam as many times as you like (see the user guide for more).
-We recommend recently updated versions of the browsers Chrome, Firefox and Safari.
-Internet Explorer is not recommended.
+- You can log on to WISEflow at any time and submit a demo exam as many times as you like (see the user guide for more).

 Regarding the submission